dailybruin/the-stack/_posts/2015-03-06-ucla-medical-center-hospital-safety.md

 ---
 title:  Shaping up Ronald Reagan UCLA Medical Center’s hospital safety score
-teaser: See where UCLA’s Westwood hospital does well and where it performs poorly
+teaser: See where UCLA’s Westwood hospital does well and where it performs poorly.
 authors:
     - neil_bedi
 key_takeaways: